 Everyone may be required to observe ESL teaching in different community contexts for 555 and 693a, and possibly for other courses.
-We also encourage students who are able to volunteer at local community ESL centers and schools; however, these programs may be on hold because of Covid-19.
-We have created a partnership with Literacy Connects that allows you to receive internship credit

-(3 credits one semester) for your volunteer work.
-This can take the place of one of your elective courses.
-Please contact Dr. Shelley Staples (slstaples@email.arizona.edu) if you are interested in this opportunity.
-Usually, the internship will take place in Spring of your 2nd year, but you should note that Literacy Connects requires a nine month commitment.
+We also encourage students who are able to volunteer at local community ESL centers and schools.
+We have created a partnership with Literacy Connects that allows you to receive internship credit (3 credits one semester) for your volunteer work.
+Please contact Dr. Shelley Staples (slstaples@arizona.edu) if you are interested in this opportunity.
+Usually, the internship will take place in Spring of your 2nd year, but you should note that Literacy Connects requires a nine-month commitment.